RaheemC4/RaheemC4/README.md

 # Hi, I'm Raheem

-Building hands-on cybersecurity projects while working toward my first role in the field.
+Building hands-on cybersecurity projects while working toward a role in the field.
 Below is my security project portfolio, each one built end-to-end with real evidence rather than write-ups alone.

 ## Security Projects